Nevada was under the heavily overcast sky.

 I tried to stay in the water, and then became energized by the geothermal heat.

-The water had metallic smell, which proves the rich contained material.
+The water had a metallic smell, which proves the rich contained material.

 Reese River Hot Springs was a real gem.